sebsto/amplify-ios-workshop/BOA332/instructions/content/30_add_authentication/20_client_code.md

 ## Add authentication code

 Let's start to add a flag in the `UserData` class to keep track of authentication status.
-Highlighted lines show the update.
+We add line height to the existing code.
 You can copy/paste the whole content to replace *Landmarks/Models/UserData.swift* :

 ```swift {linenos=false,hl_lines=[8-8]}
 // Landmarks/Models/UserData.swift